IBUNHABIBU/react-bookstore/README.md

 ### Story

 ### Features

-#### Milestone 5
-- Styling
-  - Styling the navbar
+- It has nav bar
-  - Styling the form
+- You may Add book by filling the form with title and category
-  - Styling the list of books
-  - Update Heroku
+- Remove book
+- Filter book category
 <!-- BUILD WITH -->
 ## Built With